While on a hiking trip, you realize you’re lost. The first thing you should do is…

 The best defense in any survival situation is being prepared and having a contingency plan for anything that may happen.
 In the military, we call this operational risk management and it has helped mitigate injuries and loss of life.

-Operational Risk Management (ORM) is a process which includes risk assessment, risk decision making, and implementation of risk controls, which results in acceptance, mitigation, or avoidance of risk.
+Operational Risk Management (ORM) is a process that includes risk assessment, risk decision making, and implementation of risk controls, which results in acceptance, mitigation, or avoidance of risk.

 Our advice is to prepare for the unknown even if your hiking trip is only for a couple of hours.
 It’s easy to become lost while hiking.
 Even a weather change can cause disorientation and alter your entire trip.